How to manage online group work

 You can use wooclap for tasks such as voting (polling), brainstorming ideas or creating quizzes.

-Access the Wooclap Guidance for students
+Access the Wooclap guidance for students (login required)

-Generative AI and Group Work
+Generative AI and group work

 Generative AI (GenAI) tools such as Google Gemini can provide useful ways to develop your ideas as a group and to plan your projects.
 You can use Generative AI to support your group work in a number of ways: